-Salient issue Freedom of association and collecitive bargagning Goal : To have collective bargaining in glove manufacturing in Ethiopia.
+Freedom of association and collecitive bargagning Goal : To have collective bargaining in glove manufacturing in Ethiopia.
 Status : Employers and employee have the right for the freedom of association in Ethiopia.
 The association have a right as an entity and can engage in collective bargaining.
 We have been in discussion with our partner regarding how this is working in practice.
-Goals in reporting year : To have more insight in collective bargagning in the glove manufacturing in Ethiopia.
+We where also visiting Ethiopia this spring and one of the topics was to learn more about grievance mechanisms.
+Goals in reporting year : Work for continued functioning of labour rights such as freedom of association and collective bargaining through regular visits

 We have been in contact with the Swedish embassy in Ethiopia to collect more information regarding freedom of association and collective bargaining in the country and what is restricted in law.
-Staff from the Swedih office will visit production in Ethipia in spring 2024 to collect more information.
+We have been visiting the factory and the tannery and learn how grievance mechanisms working in practice.
+Today they have a suggestion box and they have responsible persons in the sewing hall that meet regulary together with the management.
+The plan further is to follow up in next visit.